-Y^ Tata global beverages has developed the Natural Beverages Policy that encompasses the companies sustainability and social responsibility policies.
-An annexure of this is the Corporate Social Responsibility
+Y[^] Tata global beverages has developed the Natural Beverages Policy that encompasses the companies ability and social responsibility policies.
+An annexure of this is the Corporate Social Responsibility policy in line with Companies Act Section 135.

-P1- Principle 1: Businesses should conduct and govern themselves with Ethics, Transparency and Accountability
+P1.
+Principle 1: Businesses should conduct and govern themselves with Ethics, Transparency and Accountability